 In representing clients prosecuting or defending civil fraud claims, he has extensive experience managing all aspects of investigative and enforcement actions, including obtaining Mareva injunctions, Norwich Pharmacal orders, Anton Piller orders, conducting fraud investigations and working with corporate security personnel throughout.
 The fraud claims include internal defalcations, external theft, mortgage fraud, commercial loan fraud, cheque kiting and Ponzi schemes.
 Munaf regularly appears as counsel across the country and has overseen a number of international recovery efforts on behalf of clients.
-Most recently, Munaf was counsel to a major financial institution in coordinating, executing and resolving one of the most complex mortgage fraud schemes in Canadian history where over 325 defendants were named and pursued.
+Recently, Munaf was counsel to a major financial institution in coordinating, executing and resolving one of the most complex mortgage fraud schemes in Canadian history where over 325 defendants were named and pursued.

 In the energy arena, Munaf has litigated a wide variety of matters including issues related to split title of mineral rights, CO&O agreements, farm-out agreements, CAPL issues, surface rights and land related disputes, major pipeline failures, as well as disputes related to contractual arrangements.
 In addition, Munaf has represented numerous clients in respect of regulatory litigation.
 Notably, Munaf represented Imperial Oil Resources Ventures Limited in respect of injunctive and judicial review proceedings against the Minister of Fisheries and Oceans as well as a number of NGO's pertaining to Imperial Oil's $8 Billion Kearl Oil Sands Project arising from a Joint Review Panel recommendation.

 In representing financial institutions, Munaf has extensive experience with issues relating to bills of exchange, verification agreements, clearing procedures, conversion allegations and recovery issues related to fraud.
 Indeed, Munaf has represented financial institutions on some of the largest fraud claims in Canada, including claims involving multi-jurisdictional asset recovery.

 In the arbitration field, Munaf has successfully prosecuted and defended matters involving the ICC, AAA, CPR as well as domestic arbitration claims.
 Arbitrations have been seated in London, various locations in the United States and Canada.